nighthawk/nelly-care/src/content/faq.md

 - Policies and procedures are in place, including to ensure safety during travel between locations.
 ​
 ## ​How do I book a spot?
 Spots are limited, so early bookings are recommended!
-Contact me to inquire about availability and reserve a place for your child.
+Contact me to inquire, or [book online here]([url](https://nellysadventures.setmore.com/)).